-The Georgia Tech Yellowjackets have only one loss, but Pitt is determined to add to it.
+The Georgia Tech Yellowjackets have two losses, but the cross-state rival Georgia Bulldogs are determined to add to it.
 Their 2025 schedule has been tough, but Tech has been tougher.
-Now comes Pitt.
+Now comes the No. 3 Dawgs.

 How To Watch The Georgia Tech Game